-“Bridging Cultures, Communities and Art”
+“Bridging Cultures, Communities with Art and Education”

 “Opening Doors, Unlocking Minds, Inspiring Hearts”